ubicucsd/bootcamp_18_19/7_Clustering.md

 The dirichlet process is just a method of clustering without knowing the number of clusters ahead of time.
 Something like this algorithm may be used for example 2 in the list of clustering related bioinformatics problems.
 Here are the steps:

-\t  I. Add the first point in your data as the first center
+&nbsp;&nbsp  I. Add the first point in your data as the first center

-\t  II.
+&nbsp;&nbsp  II.
 Iterate through all of the points in your data, calculating the distance between the current point and all existing centers.

    A. If the point falls within a certain threshold distance of the center, add that point to that center's cluster